jcoliz/WindowsAiEdgeLabCV/README.md

 [192.168.1.102]: PS C:\data\modules\customvision> $Container = "aiedgelabcr.azurecr.io/customvision:1.0-x64-iotcore"
 ```

-Still in the "c:\data\modules\customvision" directory, we will now build the container on the IoT Core device.
+Still in the "C:\data\modules\customvision" directory, we will now build the container on the IoT Core device.
 Note that if we were building for an IoT Enterprise device, we could just do this on our development machine.

 ```